No videos found.

 Throughout his almost 30-year career in healthcare, Alan Vierling, DNP, MSN, RN, NEA-BC, FABC, has had just one goal: “go where I can make a difference.”
 This commitment to servant leadership has taken Alan across the country as he has worked as a clinician, teacher and healthcare executive at a variety of medical institutions.

-Alan Vierling is currently the President of Sparrow Hospital in Lansing, Michigan.
+Alan Vierling is currently interim executive of BE Smith in Anchorage.
+He formerly served as the President of Sparrow Hospital in Lansing, Michigan.
 Alan was recruited to Lansing from Houston, Texas, where he led Lyndon B. Johnson Hospital.
 Alan’s role in Lansing has been to help create a better culture in an organization faced with challenges in case delivery, employee engagement and physician relations.
 In under one year, organizational scores have risen, patient satisfaction has reached a three year high, and physician engagement and recruitment are on the rise.

 Dr. Vierling has held numerous roles in his career since starting as an Operating Room Technician in 1981.
 His career progression has placed him at the forefront of healthcare evolution and at the heart of North America’s greatest natural disaster.
 Dr. Veiling’s combined clinical and operational background has led to a successful career as a healthcare leader.
 Dr. Vierling has held executive roles with Carilion Clinic, Medical Facilities of America, Genesis Health Care and Harris Health.
 He has extensive experience in both acute and sub—acute care, including profit, non-profit and academic safety net health systems.
 Dr. Vierling is a sought-after speaker, lecturing on leadership and crisis management.
 He holds degrees from Emory University, the University of Florida, Radford University, and his doctorate from Old Dominion University.
 From 2014 through February of 2019, Alan served at Harris Health System in Houston, Texas.
 As the Executive Vice President/Administrator for Harris Health’s Lyndon B. Johnson (LBJ) Hospital, he worked to make LBJ the community hospital of choice and a model for other community hospitals.
 LBJ is the busiest Level III trauma center in the nation.
 The 328-licensed bed facility is a major medical teaching partner of The University of Texas Health Science Center at Houston and The University of Texas M.D.
 Anderson Cancer Center.